cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 <time id="post-date">2023-09-19</time>

 <p id="post-excerpt">
-The internet, up to now, says you need Windows or MacOS to calibrate the Pixel 6's fingerprint reader after installing a new screen and digitizer.
+The internet, up to now, says you need Windows or MacOS to calibrate the Pixel's fingerprint reader after installing a new screen and digitizer.
 The internet, up to now, was wrong.
 </p>

 ## Physical install

 My wife's Pixel 6's screen stopped working.
-Seemed to be ok otherwise.
+Phone seemed to be ok otherwise.

 We looked at the cost of replacing the phone vs repairing the screen.